ColeJohnson99/Dream_Job_2/DreamJob App/README.md

 ## 🔑 How to Use the App:

-GigHub features a very intuitive interface and requires very little explanation for any user to jump in and get started.
+Gighub features a very intuitive interface and requires very little explanation for any user to jump in and get started.
 Currently, users do need to log in with a LinkedIn account, as that is our form of user authentication, so a LinkedIn account is a requirement to start using our app.
 We plan on implementing a local sign-in/sign-up somewhere down the line.

 Jump in and get planning!